kingstonrichard/kingstonrichard.uk/input/posts/2019-11-22-ims-discovery-week-11.md

 ![Miro showing collaborators pointers working in the same document](/assets/images/2019-11-22-miro-collaboration.jpg)

-Miro in particular has helped us to digitise the post-it notes from our inception week and draw out our key themes which include:
+Miro in particular has helped us to digitise the post-it notes from our inception week and draw out some key themes around our thinking and our ambitions for the project.
+Understanding these now puts our team on the same clear page and sets out effective markers for the scope of what we're up to:

 * Why we are doing this work?
 * What outcomes are we looking for?